Don’t take anything the cheating spouse says personally, and at the same time, don’t believe everything the cheater says.

 When they say they love you but are not in love with you, tell them you understand how they may feel this way, and you might ask them: “What do you need to make you feel loved?
 Just what is love to you?”
 Use what they say as an opportunity to explore what is happening in your relationship.

-This is your chance to do what the OP has done.
-The OP has made your spouse feel loved and cared for by listening to their feelings and telling them how he/she feels some of the same feelings.
+This is your chance to do what the affair partner (AP) has done.
+The AP has made your spouse feel loved and cared for by listening to their feelings and telling them how he/she feels some of the same feelings.

 Taking things personally after the affair can really stop any effort that is made to improve a marriage, but looking at their story objectively can help to pull the cheating spouse away from their story and towards a better relationship.